Zedd7/ZList/README.md

 You are now free to play with the different Python scripts.
 To do so, enter "python <script_name.py>" in the terminal and follow the instructions.
 Please note that each script has its own purpose and can depend on the output of another :

+- player_identifier.py : Register account ids of players from the ZList in a CSV file.
+- player_lister.py : Register account ids of random players from the cluster in a CSV file.
-- player_identifier.py : It maps players' names to their account id in a CSV file.
+- player_categorizer.py : Register account if of players from the ZList according to their assigned color in a CSV file.

-As such, they should be executed in the following order : player_identifier.py, ...
+As such, they should be executed in the following order : player_identifier.py, player_lister (facultative), player_categorizer.

 By default, each script connects itself to the Wargaming API by using the application id "demo" which is open to all but is limited in the number of requests.
 Thus, results of different scripts may be truncated.
-If you wish to perform an analysis on the entirety of the ZList, it is necessary that you create an application through the tab "[My Applications](https://developers.wargaming.net/applications/)" and that you replace "demo" by the id of your new application in all the different scripts.
+If you wish to perform an analysis on the entirety of the ZList, it is necessary that you create an application through the tab "[My Applications](https://developers.wargaming.net/applications/)" and that you replace "demo" by the id of your new application in the config file located at "res/config.txt".

 ## Français